-Spring has officially sprung, but with a few more weeks before the snow starts melting, it’s time to start thinking about getting your plumbing ready for the warmer weather.
+Spring is almost here, but with a few more weeks before the snow starts melting, it’s time to start thinking about getting your plumbing ready for the warmer weather.

 Test your faucets.